Zhang Weili: Background

 at 6 with Shaolin Kung Fu under the tutelage of a local master, after she was inspired by Kung Fu films.
 In primary school, she practiced many sports including athletics, football and table tennis.
-When she was 12, her parents sent her to a specialized martial arts school in Handan where she began training in Sanda and a Chinese style of wrestling called Shuai jiao.
+When she was 12, her parents sent her to a specialized martial arts school in Handan where she began training in Sanda and Shuai Jiao.
 After winning Sanda championships of the Hebei province multiple times, she was selected for the Jiangsu province Sanda team, however a recurring back injury sustained in training forced her to quit the sport early.

 At the age of 17 she moved to Beijing, where she worked various odd jobs: cashier at a supermarket, kindergarten teacher, security guard and hotel desk clerk.
 In 2010 she found a job at a local Beijing gym as a fitness instructor, and was allowed to use their equipment for free after the gym closed in the evenings.
-During that time she would also pick up Brazilian jiu-jitsu, after watching others grappling there.
+During that time she would also pick up Brazilian Jiu-Jitsu, after watching others grappling there.
 She later switched to a front desk job, through which she got to know fighters who trained at the gym, one of them being her idol Wu Haotian, a pioneer of Chinese MMA.
 After they became acquainted in 2012, Haotian brought her to Black Tiger Fight Club.
 There, she was noticed by coach Cai Xuejun, who recognized her potential and started training her in MMA.

 In a Chinese television show in December 2019, she mentioned that Hong Kong Action Superstar Donnie Yen was her inspiration to compete in MMA, and that Donnie Yen's 2007 feature film Flashpoint was her first introduction to the sport of MMA.
 She also credited Ronda Rousey, and particularly her fight with Liz Carmouche in 2013, as giving her the motivation to quit her job and pursue MMA full-time.

+Since Zhang began her career in the UFC, she has expressed her appreciation for Bruce Lee's philosophy and traditional Chinese martial arts several times.
+Before her fight with Yan Xiaonan at UFC 300, she said in an interview that she didn't want to limit herself to a single fighting style.
+Instead, her goal was to be like water — to change her form and tactics in response to her opponent's moves.
+She added that she had learned this from Tai Chi.